 Day 7 — Sarajevo/Mostar

 Travel through beautiful countryside to reach charming Mostar.
 The city's symbol, a beautiful reconstructed Ottoman-style bridge, is a reminder of the tenacity of Bosnians in recent times.
 Wander the old city and visit the new, taking in the many reminders of what the people of this region have survived.

 Day 8 — Mostar/Kotor

 Continue on to Montenegro and arrive to the Bay of Kotor, a World Heritage-listed region.
 There is free time here to relax or explore as desired.

 Enjoy a sea kayaking tour before free time to relax or explore.
-Wander the streets of the walled city of Kotor, relax on picturesque beaches, or visit the local mud spas.
+Wander the streets of the walled city of Kotor or relax on picturesque beaches.

 Travel to Croatia and experience the 'Pearl of the Adriatic' in Dubrovnik.
-Choose to relax in one of the many cafés, explore the old town fortifications, or take a boat trip to one of the nearby islands.
+Visit the G Adventures-supported Deša project, a non profit dedicated to empowering and employing women in the community.
+Then, choose to relax in one of the many cafés, explore the old town fortifications, or take a boat trip to one of the nearby islands.